miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 Artificial boobs, she will find intelligent post-dock from Boston, who will necessarily agree that
-Russian woman in the south - like a herring in in the pan.
+Russian woman in the south - like a herring in the pan.

 Now you chuckle, but keep in mind: after of how your wife sends you to hell, you direct road to homosexuals.
-Because yours dejected loneliness will quickly notice -
-Only not women, but men.
+Because yours dejected loneliness will quickly notice - only not women, but men.
 And when in a tipsy company of local lonely males you will again say the word "fag", there’s sure to be such a friend